-My name is Matilda and I am a habitual list maker.
+My name is Erin and I am a habitual list maker.

 There, I said it.
 My family has made fun of me for years for making lists.
 They say I am too “organized” (however, they use a different hyphenated word that I prefer not to repeat in polite company.)